Sharma0201/presenton/README.md

 > For enterprise use, custom deployments, or partnership opportunities, contact us at **[suraj@presenton.ai](mailto:suraj@presenton.ai)**.

 > [!IMPORTANT]
-> Like Presenton?
+> Like Presentation Agent?
 A ⭐ star shows your support and encourages us to keep building!

 > [!TIP]
 > For detailed setup guides, API documentation, and advanced configuration options, visit our **[Official Documentation](https://docs.presenton.ai)**